 If you are experiencing symptoms of anorexia, bulimia, or another disorder, please talk to a mental health professional.
 Thriveworks Counseling in Houston, TX has eating disorder counselors on our team who can help.

 Other Causes of Anorexia and Bulimia

-Traumatic events have also been linked to eating disorders, especially those involving experiences that resulted in physical, emotional, or sexual abuse, or even experiences that caused guilt, shame or loss of confidence.
+Traumatic events have also been linked to eating disorders, especially those involving experiences that resulted in physical, emotional, or sexual abuse, or even experiences that caused guilt, shame, or loss of confidence.

-Mental health issues can also influence whether you have anorexia or bulimia.
+Other mental health issues can also influence whether you have anorexia or bulimia.
 One symptom of depression is the drive to eat more or to totally avoid food.
 However, it should also be mentioned you can have depression not related to an eating disorder at all.

 Symptoms of Eating Disorders

 If you suspect you or someone you love has an eating disorder what are the signs to look out for?

 - Depression and anxiety